jhipster/jhipster-lite/README.md

 ## Generate your project

-You can use this JSON to generate project:
+You can use this JSON to generate a project:

 <!-- prettier-ignore-start -->
 ```yaml